SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/03-space-complexity/01-space-complexity.md

 ## Concept

 `Space complexity` refers to the amount of memory or storage space required by an algorithm to solve a problem.
-It is a measure of the extra space used by the algorithm, beyond the input data, to perform its computations.
+It is a measure of the space used by the algorithm, to perform its computations.

 ## Calculation
  let’s understand how to calculate the space complexity of an algorithm.